Investment bank Panmure Gordon profit nearly doubles

-The 138-year-old stockbroker said net commission and fee income — an important metric for investment banks — rose 29 percent to 27.32 million pounds ($45.05 million) in the year ended December 31.
+The 138-year-old stockbroker said net commission and fee income — an important metric for investment banks — rose 29 percent to 27.32 million pounds in the year ended December 31.

 Pretax profit from continuing operations rose to 1.17 million pounds from 595,000 pounds a year earlier.